GreenFoxy/Smart-contract-V/BountyHunt.md

 ![1.png](./picture/1.png "")

-2) Attacker sets `victim` in his Attack contract, and calls `step1(uint256 amount)` with 10 ethers and amount = 8 ethers

-So now we can see that 2 ethers are left in Attack contract, and...
+2) Attacker sets `victim` in his Attack contract, and calls `step1(uint256 amount)` with 10 ethers and amount = 8 ethers.
+Now we can see that 2 ethers are left in Attack contract.

 ![2.png](./picture/2.png "")

-3) And the bounty of Attack contract is 8 ethers, and `totalBountyAmount` is set to 38 ethers.
+3) And the bounty of Attack contract is 8 ethers, `totalBountyAmount` is set to 38 ethers.

 ![3.png](./picture/3.png "")